leomotors/Mini-Vector-Calculator/README.md

 * Support 3 Languages: English, Thai, Japanese

+## How to Run Program

+  Compile the source code and done!

+  To use import/export function, VectorSave Folder should be in the same directory.

 ## Compatibility

-Support both Windows and UNIX
+Support both Windows and UNIX.

 Compiler : C99 or above

-Note : Thai and Japanese Version aren't supported in UNIX
+Note : Thai and Japanese Version aren't supported in UNIX.

-Note : ```-lm``` (Math Library) must be manually attached in UNIX
+Note : ```-lm``` (Math Library) must be manually attached in UNIX.

 ## Version